New Zealand Weather in August

 What is the weather like in New Zealand in August?

-These handy tips will make travelling in August all the more easier!
+These handy tips will make travelling in August all the easier!

 - As August is a low season in New Zealand (except in ski field towns), don’t worry about booking activities, accommodation and transport too far in advance.
 The country is free enough from tourists so you can afford to be a little more spontaneous!

 - If hitting the ski fields, don’t forget your sunscreen!
-Not only are UV rays intense in New Zealand, once reflected off the snow their sure to give you a nice red goggle tan.
+Not only are UV rays intense in New Zealand, once reflected off the snow they’re sure to give you a nice red goggle tan

 - Make sure to pack some wool or polypropylene thermal layers, as they are breathable but will keep you warm.